Leticiasb/AbstractFactory/README.md

 # AbstractFactory

-This is an exemple of using the abstract factory package in java
+This is an example of using the abstract factory design pattern in javva